VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 ```
 The **SubscriberKey** is a Guid.

-This key has to be provided when Publishing & Unsubscribing.
+This key has to be provided when Unsubscribing.

 #### Publish